galtproject/galtproject-docs/en/Whitepaper.md

 To be able to earn reward they buy and deposit protocol governance token - ERC20 GALT Token.

 #### Custodians
 For operations like land and real easte trading and p2p loans (with land and real estate as collateral) on Ethereum, Property owners in some jurisdictions need a decentralized third party - Custodians.
-Custodians are asset management companies, law firms or trust funds in reliable jurisdictions.
+Custodians are legal entities in reliable jurisdictions.
 They are temporary owners of land or real estate and are legally obliged to re-register these rights in the state registry to the owner of the token.
 Also, they can convert fiat income from real estate to Ether or Stablecoins and transfer them to token owners.
 To provide paid services they need a security deposit, blocked in the smart contract.
 In case of an error or fraud, the deposit will be written off and used for prosecution and damages cover.
 Custodians get a reward from token holders for interaction with government agencies and like other Oracles.
 They act like a supranational property guarantor.
 To reduce the risks of fraud each property is divided between 2-3 Custodians.
 In case of dishonest behavier their deposits will be fully withdrawn and used to retrieve property to their real owners.

 In some cases Custodians are not necessary, because state accepts blockchain transactions or there is no state at all and the community of property owners themselves act as guarantor of their rights.

-#### Disputes resolution by Arbitrators
+#### Disputes resolution
+Operations with land and real estate will cause disputes and disagreements between the participants.
+Here are some examples of such disputes:
+- the initial creation of tokens failed.
+Geographic coordinates and / or property rights were not determined correctly;
+-

 #### Governance groups
 In general there are technological limits in current Ethereum that restricts a maximum number of Arbitrators.
 Also there is a limit of number of claims, that can be considered by Arbitrators.
 So to make this system scalable and be able to work with large number of users, we should divide Property Owners, Arbitrators and Oracles in groups.
 The most obvious solution is to combine them geographically.
 In each geographical group of Property Owners and Oracles will vote to elect among themselves.
 Arbitrators and Oracles will deposit GALT in group and will provide their service in this group.